 The MPN is your contract with the U.S. Department of Education.
 By signing the MPN, you promise to repay your loans.
 The MPN is good for up to 10 years and you may receive additional loans using the same MPN.

-For loans that have a first disbursement on or after October 1, 2015, the Federal Direct Loan Program charges a 4.288% loan fee on all Parent PLUS loans.
+For loans that have a first disbursement on or after October 1, 2015, the Federal Direct Loan Program charges a 4.292% loan fee on all Parent PLUS loans.
 The loan fee is deducted from each disbursement of the loan.
-This means that 95.712% of the loan will be applied to the student account.
+This means that 95.708% of the loan will be applied to the student account.
 This fee will remain in effect unless Congress makes a change.